influx6/moz/annotations/readme.md

  ### @httpapi

 *@httpapi* provides a struct-level annotation for generating a http based CRUD API, which provides all necessary calls for the creation, update, removal and retreival of that given struct.
 This provides a means to quickly generate out a very quick API with basic API readme, that describes each endpoint.

+### @mongo

+*@mongo* provides a struct-level annotation for generating a mongo based type which exposes a `.Exec` method to execute transactions against a mongo collection.

+### @iface

+*@iface* provides a interface-level annotation for generating initial struct implementation with mocking and initial tests files.
+It's great to allow one quickly reduce repetitive tasks of writing method implementations for an interface.

 ### @mongoapi